Washington DC Weekend Itinerary – Perfect for 2-3 Days

 The Washington Monument has some serious Notre Dame vibes.
 Completed in 1990, this cathedral has beautiful stained glass windows and a garden to enjoy.

 Additionally, during the Spring, you can see beautiful cherry blossoms.
-I think the Cathedral gets overlooked, but it is really beautiful and even a place locals go to picnic and play with their pets.
+I think the cathedral gets overlooked, but it is really beautiful, and it is even a place locals go to picnic and play with their pets.
 It is a great way to end your 3 days in Washington DC.

 National Arboretum